TechnoSparks/ts-binds/README.md

 ## Update Notice

-Please delete `/data/ts-binds` before updating.
+Please delete `/data/ts-binds`, uninstall module and reboot before updating.

 This is a huge update as a lot of the core code has been changed drastically.
 Please have a look at the changelog below for more information.